On Game-Theoretic Risk Management (Part Two) -- Algorithms to Compute Nash-Equilibria in Games with Distributions as

 \subsubsection{The Full Procedure}

 Theorem \ref{thm:MGSS-FP} induces the following procedure to compute MGSS according to definition \ref{def:MGSS}:

-Given a two-player multi-goal $\Gamma$ with $d$ payoffs $u_1^{(1)},\ldots,u_1^{(d)}$ for player 1 (and possibly unknown payoffs for player 2), we obtain an equilibrium in an MGSS along the following steps: \begin{enumerate} \item Assign strictly positive weights $\alpha_{01},\ldots,\alpha_{0d}$, satisfying $\sum_{i=1}^d \alpha_{0i}=1$, to each goal, and set up the scalarized auxiliary compound game $\overline{\Gamma}_{sc}$ by virtue of expressions \eqref{eqn:opponent-payoffs}, \eqref{eqn:opponent-payoffs-scalarized} and \eqref{eqn:scalarized-compound-game}. \item Run fictitious play (algorithm \ref{alg:fp}) in $\overline{\Gamma}_{sc}$, stopping when the desirable precision of the equilibrium approximation is reached. \item The result vector $\vec x$ is directly the sought multi-criteria security strategy, whose assurances are given by the respective expected payoffs of the opponents (equation \eqref{eqn:game-outcome-distribution} in connection with the output $\vec y$ of the algorithm). \end{enumerate}
+Given a two-player multi-goal $\Gamma$ with $d$ payoffs $u_1^{(1)},\ldots,u_1^{(d)}$ for player 1 (and possibly unknown payoffs for player 2), we obtain an equilibrium in an MGSS along the following steps: \begin{enumerate} \item Assign strictly positive weights $\alpha_{01},\ldots,\alpha_{0d}$, satisfying $\sum_{i=1}^d \alpha_{0i}=1$, to each goal, and set up the scalarized auxiliary compound game $\overline{\Gamma}_{sc}$ by virtue of expressions \eqref{eqn:opponent-payoffs}, \eqref{eqn:opponent-payoffs-scalarized} and \eqref{eqn:scalarized-compound-game}. \item Run fictitious play (algorithm \ref{alg:fp}) in $\overline{\Gamma}_{sc}$, stopping when the desirable precision of the equilibrium approximation is reached.
+Preferably for a non-approximate solution, solve a sequence of linear programs as described in Section \ref{sec:lp}. \item The result vector $\vec x$ is directly the sought multi-criteria security strategy, whose assurances are given by the respective expected payoffs of the opponents (equation \eqref{eqn:game-outcome-distribution} in connection with the output $\vec y$ of the algorithm). \end{enumerate}